dvaragnolo/NLP-QA-BENCHMARK/README.md

 The repository is organized as follows:
 * SAAMs-50NLQuestions - A 50 natural language questions dataset manually defined and the corresponding SAAM's answers obtained from the SPARQL endpoint (https://triplydb.com/smithsonian/american-art-museum/sparql).
 Additionally, it includes, for each question, an evaluation of the automatic answer, the partial discourse representation, the solution DRS, and the generated SPARQL query.
 * NicolaiGoon-CIDOC-QA-BENCHMARK - The evaluation results of 5000 questions, grouped into 10 different types of questions (each group with 500 questions).
 The system performance is evaluated both with NER and without NER to recognize SAAM's entity names.
-This question dataset was originally built by N. GOUNAKIS, M. MOUNTANTONAKIS, and Y. TZITZIKAS "Evaluating a Radius-based Pipeline for Question Answering over Cultural
+This question dataset was originally built by Nikos Gounakis, Michalis Mountantonakis, and Yannis Tzitzikas (2023) "Evaluating a Radius-based Pipeline for Question Answering over
-(CIDOC-CRM based) Knowledge Graphs" (2023)" and made available from https://github.com/NicolaiGoon/CIDOC-QA-BENCHMARK/.
+Cultural (CIDOC-CRM based) Knowledge Graphs" (in Proceedings of the 34th ACM Conference on Hypertext and Social Media, Rome, Italy, HT ’23, Association for Computing Machinery, New York, NY, USA, Article 24, https://doi.org/10.1145/3603163.3609067), and made available from https://github.com/NicolaiGoon/CIDOC-QA-BENCHMARK/.

 ## SAAMs-50NLQuestions
 The 50 English questions are on artists and artefacts in the Smithsonian American Art Museum (SAAM) Knowledge Base.